visgl/tsc/proposals/flowmap.md

 # FlowmapBlue and flowmap.gl

-This is a proposal to transfer FlowmapBlue and flowmap.gl to the vis.gl project within the OpenJS Foundation.
+This is a proposal to transfer FlowmapBlue and flowmap.gl to vis.gl, a OpenJS Foundation project within the Open Visuaization Collaboration Space (formerly the Urban Computing Foundation).

+> Note: This proposal was originally accepted by the vis.gl Technical Steering Committee (TSC) on 2022-06-07 when the Urban Computing Foundation merged into the OpenJS Foundation.

 ## Project description